CompTIA Security+ Exam Notes

 Organization Security Exercise Types

-An organization will use its own security people for training purposes to learn how to defend against an attack.
-There are a couple different scenarios that can be implemented.
-Pit a Red Team against a Blue Team, the other is to allow both teams to share information.
+An organization will train its own security people to defend against an attack.
+Two different scenarios can be implemented: pitting a Red Team against a Blue Team and allowing both teams to share information.

 Blue Team: This team is the defensive team that attempts to detect and prevent any infiltration.